 Information, simple skills and tools you can use anytime from home.
-What makes Yoga Therapy (and some other forms of body work) different is, once you learn to tune into your body’s signals they will guide you.
+What makes Yoga Therapy (and some other forms of bodywork) different is, once you learn to tune into your body’s signals they will help guide you.
 You play an active role in your recovery rather than having something done ‘to you’.
 With practice, you become the agent of your own wellbeing.

 (I do not ‘diagnose’ as that is not within the scope of practice for Yoga Therapy)